pbasson/TexturedCube/README.md

 ## Overview

-This project showcases a textured cube with an initial camera setup in perspective mode, featuring three cubes.
+This project, built using DirectX, showcases a textured cube with an initial perspective camera setup, featuring three cubes.

 ## Features